CodeGrade/orca/docs/orca_data_definitions.md

 ## `GradingJobResult`

-Execution of a grading job will result in a `GradingJobResult` object to send back data to a given job's `response_url`.
+Execution of a grading job will result in a `GradingJobResult` object to send back data to a given job's `response_url`. _Optionally_, a `container_response_url` may be included for local development as if the grading container needs to contact an test echo server also running in a container, then there will be a need for separate `http://localhost` and `http://<container_name>` URLs.

 ```typescript
 interface GradingJobResult {